RyuKojiro/ccdb.py/README.md

 ## How do I use it?
 `ccdb.py` just man-in-the-middles your compiler.
 So, the answer basically boils down to changing `CC` to point to `ccdb.py` and setting `ACTUAL_CC` to what `CC` was.

-Because build flags don't change very often, this is only intended to be done once, when you need to generate a `compile_commands.json`, and then reverted.
-Although, there is nothing really stopping you from leaving it in place, as long as you don't have a multi-compiler project, and remember to add a step that removes your `compile_commands.json` before each build.
+Because build flags don't change very often, this is only intended to be done once, when you need to generate a `compile_commands.json`.
+Although, as long as you don't have a multi-compiler project, there is nothing really stopping you from setting up your build to run it every time; just remember to add a step that removes your `compile_commands.json` before each build.

 ### Make
-For make, you'd add something to the top of your Makefile that looks like this:
+For make, you can just build once adding the necessary variables, like so:

 ```
-CC=/the/path/to/ccdb/ccdb.py
-ACTUAL_CC=clang
+make CC=/the/path/to/ccdb/ccdb.py ACTUAL_CC=clang
 ```

 ### Xcode
-I'm working on an plugin to add ccdb.py support to Xcode, but it's not done, yet.
+I'm working on an plugin to add `ccdb.py` support to Xcode, but it's not done, yet.

 ### CMake
 This tool isn't necessary for CMake, just set `CMAKE_EXPORT_COMPILE_COMMANDS` to `ON`.